20.05.2024

 As you can see, explaining Can.
 2217, 2 Rev. P. Chas Augustine wrote this: “if the law says: "they incur excommunication," "are deprived of office," etc., this and no other penalty must be understood."

-Also, while the Canon Law says that the common good certainly demands a declaratory sentence in the case of clergymen, however at present Sede Vacante such a sentence cannot be pronounced to Ratzinger.
+Also, while the Canon Law says that the common good certainly demands a declaratory sentence in the case of clergymen, during Sede Vacante such a sentence cannot be pronounced over a public heretic.
 Nevertheless, based on Can.
-2314, 1 we have the right to say that he incurred excommunication ipso facto as a public heretic and apostate.
+2314, 1 we have the right to say that he incurred excommunication ipso facto as a public heretic.

 Note that a declaratory sentence does not inflict or impose a penalty; it merely makes manifest the fact that a penalty has already been incurred.